The Bankrate promise

 Stashing money in a high-yielding certificate of deposit or a savings account is one way to help beat inflation.
 But it’s useful to have a diversified portfolio of investments that can grow over time and potentially earn more, helping you grow your purchasing power.

-While inflation was relatively tame in the 2010s, it’s been much higher in 2021 and 2022.
+While inflation was relatively tame in the 2010s, it was much higher in 2021 and 2022.
 There have even been times—such as in the 1970s when legislation was enacted to provide COLAs—when inflation was in the double digits.
 For people living on a fixed income, the COLA is a critical safety net.

 But assuming Social Security will cover all your bills in retirement is one of the biggest mistakes that near-retirees make.
 Here’s how much the average Social Security recipient gets.